 For this tutorial, we will be making a little brown bear.
 I’ve also made a snowy green mountain plush because I thought brown bear seemed a bit lonely!
-Both the bear and mountain plush pattern are available in my free resource library.
+The little brown bear pattern is available in the MindyMakes free resource library.

 Ready to design and sew your own plushie?
 Follow along this photo tutorial!

-- Brown Bear Plush and Green Mountain Plush Pattern (available in my free resource library) – get the password by subscribing.
+- Brown Bear Plush Pattern (available in my free resource library) – get the password by subscribing.
 I promise no spam, just updates on new projects I’m working on!